 Looking for an authentic wood flooring for your home?
 Original, reclaimed or salvaged wood is a great choice of flooring for giving a period home a laid-back look, and, with its marks, dents and scuffs, it's perfect for bringing character to a contemporary home, too.
 So, whether you want to create a stylish period feel or an on-trend industrial vibe, choose the best salvaged wood flooring for your home with our expert tips.

 Where does reclaimed wood flooring come from?

 Reclaimed flooring is often rescued from historic houses that are beyond repair, industrial buildings, factories or dockyards.
 The majority of available boards are Victorian, made from timber originally used as floorboards, joists, beams or close boarded roofs, but the wood can be more than 400 years old, sourced from anywhere in the world.

 The planks must be dried in racks to ensure they will not shrink, split or expand when fitted.
 They should be moisture tested before being installed, but with already so many years’ drying out, the wood is usually dry enough.
 In order to retain the patina of the reclaimed floor, the wood is passed through a drum sander and lightly brushed, leaving the aged marks undamaged.

 Timber harvested for architectural purposes hundreds of years ago was slow-grown, resulting in a tight grain.
 This ensures that the planks remain tough and of high quality, making them ideal for the demands of modern-day living.

-Personally, I love the look of a waxed floor but it does need more regular attention than other finishes.
+Salvaged wood flooring that's been waxed will need more regular attention than other finishes.
 A fresh wax every year would be ideal.
 Water-based varnishes are a close second choice, and will last up to five years without doing anything other than sweeping.